The genius of Louis van Gaal, the new Manchester United manager, is not easily understood.

 It may come as a surprise, but it’s true: Louis Van Gaal is a humble man.

 Admittedly, he does a sterling job at disguising this.
 And he has certainly shown no signs of false modesty towards his new employers.
-Asked whether it’s a dream to manage United, he : ‘I don’t say it’s a dream, because I am 62 and I know what I can do and I think Manchester United know what I can do and I think that is why they have come for me and they were not the only club.’
+Asked whether it’s a dream to manage United, he said : ‘I don’t say it’s a dream, because I am 62 and I know what I can do and I think Manchester United know what I can do and I think that is why they have come for me and they were not the only club.’
 And to Van Gaal, Sir Alex isn’t Sir Alex but simply ‘Ferguson’.

 But Van Gaal is humble in the sense that he knows that he has, at best, a very limited influence on his team’s performance.
 In November 2001, Van Gaal resigned publically as Holland manager at a positively surreal press conference.
 There he said a great many things that deserve to be translated into English, but for the matter at hand this bit is the most relevant: ‘My greatest ability is that I can get an extra 10 percent out of a player.
 But [I can do this] only if everyone subscribes to the same idea.’